medic/medic-docs/configuration/outbound.md

 ## Credentials

-To securely store credentials, we'll be using CouchDB's config storage, as this is a convenient place that only CouchDB admins can access.
+To securely store credentials, we'll be using CouchDB's [config storage](https://docs.couchdb.org/en/stable/api/server/configuration.html), as this is a convenient location that only CouchDB administrators can access.

 Passwords are stored under the `medic-credentials` section, under the key declared in config.